 The human story that brought us into the 21st century was written and rewritten several times.
 The latest major update was perhaps during the industrial revolution.
 It is time to rewrite it again.
 We need a new story.
 A brave story.
 An unreasonable story.
 A story that can inspire, unite and motivate us to break free from the past and create the best possible future.

 This is what this book is about.
 It will examine how the current human story came to be, how it works, what’s its impact and importance, and why we are currently witnessing it fall apart – politically, economically, philosophically, ecologically, and even socially.
 It will then argue that to survive and thrive in a world of exponential technology and disruptive change, we must rewrite our human story – individually, collectively, and globally.
 Finally, it will end by proposing a framework for as well as several possible new versions of our human story.

 Needless to say, this is a pretty ambitious goal.
 Thus this thought experiment may fail because many of the ideas I will be putting here are not yet fully formed.
 Some are raw.
 Others are probably wrong.
 Or bad.
 But as a guest on Singularity.FM once said: “Big ideas are born bad.”
 So I will not shy away from sharing my bad ideas with you.
 And, hopefully, among the gravel and the dust, there might be some nuggets too.
 But you be the judge as per how big or bad my ideas are.
 Either way, while I feel I am not quite ready for this journey, it is a journey I must begin.
 Because, whether I succeed or fail, I know I would be better for trying.
 Hopefully, you can benefit from it too.

 And, if, in the end, there is enough good in this book to make a difference – to you, the world, or anyone at all – great.
 If not, then, at least I can say I tried.
-Either way, your feedback will play an important part in this process.
+Either way, thank you for coming along.

 an alternative thought experiment by Nikola Danaylov